aaltergot/reactive-cursor/README.md

 For instance, we query something in the database, transform rows into JSONs, then send them somewhere over HTTP.
 In single-threaded environment this would mean that the worker thread blocks on read operation waiting for a meaningful chunk of data to come, applies some transformations, then blocks again until write operation is completed.
 Starts over with the blocking read and so on.
 With multiple threads there is no need to wait each other.

 But multi-threading requires good abstractions to juggle the data safely and easily.
-This library is an attempt to provide such abstractions standing on [Project Reactor](https://projectreactor.io) foundation, helping to deal effectively with massive ETL routines.
+This library is an attempt to provide such abstractions standing on [Project Reactor](https://projectreactor.io) foundation, helping to deal efficiently with massive ETL routines.

 ## Usage
 ### Read RDBMS Cursor